domonda/go-sqldb/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/domonda/go-sqldb.svg)](https://pkg.go.dev/github.com/domonda/go-sqldb) [![license](https://img.shields.io/badge/license-MIT-red.svg?style=flat)](https://raw.githubusercontent.com/domonda/go-sqldb/master/LICENSE)

-This package started out as an extension wrapper of [github.com/jmoiron/sqlx](https://github.com/jmoiron/sqlx) but turned into a complete rewrite using the same philisophy of representing table rows as Go structs.
+This package started out as an extension wrapper of [github.com/jmoiron/sqlx](https://github.com/jmoiron/sqlx) but turned into a complete rewrite using the same philosophy of representing table rows as Go structs.

 It has been used and refined for years in production by [domonda](https://domonda.com) using the database driver [github.com/lib/pq](https://github.com/lib/pq).

-The design patters evolved mostly through discovery lead by the deisire tominimize boilerplate code while maintaining the full power of SQL.
+The design patterns evolved mostly through discovery led by the desire to minimize boilerplate code while maintaining the full power of SQL.

 ## Philosopy